unboxed/pension_guidance/content/privacy.en.md

 Advisory Service are delivered by the [Single Financial Guidance Body](https://singlefinancialguidancebody.org.uk).
 Your data privacy rights are not affected.

-The Single Financial Guidance Body privacy notice can be [found here](https://singlefinancialguidancebody.org.uk/#openModal2).
+The Single Financial Guidance Body privacy notice can be [found here](https://singlefinancialguidancebody.org.uk/#openModal2){: aria-label="Single Financial Guidance Body privacy notice"}

 If you would like more information on how your data is processed please see our [privacy policy](/en/privacy) or email [contact@pensionwise.gov.uk](mailto:contact@pensionwise.gov.uk).